 with Cy = Speed of sound in Y-direction, |Vx| = Absolute value of wind speed in X-direction

 After the correction the measured speed of sound (and with it temperatures) should be identical in X direction and Y direction!

-Attention: This must be considered in the plausibility check with the wind calculations!
+Attention: This must be considered by the Kalman-filter with the wind calculations!

 Measurement of the wind speed (in one direction) with calm [in m/s] without averaging.

 These are approx. 5000 cycles 4 measurements see.
 This corresponds with the Debug code about 50 seconds.

 With suitable averaging the precision still rises because of less rushing.